 The consumption of mushrooms as part of the daily diet can provide up to 25% of the recommended dietary intake.
 Consumption of fiber-rich foods has been shown to produce health benefits such as the maintenance and prevention of cardiovascular disease, improved digestive system function, lowered blood glucose, and minimized high cholesterol levels.
 On the other hand, due to their functional properties, fungi are considered anti-cancer, anti-cholesterolemic, hypolipemic, and hepatoprotective agents.

 Mushrooms have been widely used as food for centuries and are characterized by their texture and flavor.
-However, the knowledge of mushrooms as an important source of bioactive compounds with medicinal value has also highlighted.
+However, the knowledge of mushrooms as an important source of bioactive compounds with medicinal value has also been highlighted.

 Scientific evidence over the last decade has pointed to various species of fungi as a source of antioxidants.
 The main antioxidants in edible mushrooms are carbohydrates such as beta-glucans, phenolic compounds, and vitamins such as ascorbic acid and tocopherols.

 Phenolic compounds identified in mushrooms include gallic acid, caffeic acid, quercetin, and rutin, among others.
-They play an essential role in protecting against oxidative damage phenomena, and have therapeutic effects in a large number of pathologies, including ischemic heart disease, atherosclerosis, or cancer.
+They play an essential role in protecting against oxidative damage phenomena and have therapeutic effects in a large number of pathologies, including ischemic heart disease, atherosclerosis, or cancer.

 In addition to the antioxidant capacity, fungi may contain molecules that inhibit the growth of microorganisms and viral infections, some compounds with these properties are the phenols mentioned above.
 This also highlights the importance of the antibiotic and antiviral potential of fungi.